Flanjipan Anonymous 2015/05/28 (Thu) 23:24 No. 1860 ▼

 There was a catch, of course—there’s always a catch.
 This one’s was ‘old bat’ being more literal than you’d think.
 In the sense of ‘centuries-old vampire’.
 Because vampires are real things that exist and own opulent, non-Euclidean lakefront properties, and so are wizards with wizard libraries and wizard research notes and very strong opinions about intellectual property.

-And that’s not even getting
+And that’s not even getting started on the neighbourhood.

 The upshot is—the client stuck my phone with some sort of magic red metal, so now I can Crosslink magicrap just like regular circuits.
 Not sure on the utility of that back Outside, but you never know.
 I mean, I didn’t when I took this job, and look where I am now.